Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 Monitoring the performance of your compliance program is crucial.

-Routinely checking your adherence to and effectiveness of your compliance program is a key step to continual improvement.
-It highlights when policies, procedures, controls, and other program elements are not being followed, or when they need to be updated.
+Routinely checking your adherence to and effectiveness of your compliance program is crucial to continual improvement.
+It highlights when policies, procedures, controls, and other program elements are not followed or updated.

 Policies and procedures

-Overly complex policies written in jargon or legalese, or those that are simply assumed to be understood, can cause confusion and result in nobody following the policies at all.
+Overly complex policies written in jargon or legalese, or simply assumed to be understood, can confuse and result in nobody following the policies.

 Even worse are policies without procedures.
-To avoid the risk that policies will not be followed, organizations must explain how simple procedures can bridge the gap between policies and effective implementation.
+Organizations must explain how simple procedures can bridge the gap between policies and effective implementation to avoid the risk that policies will not be followed.

 Enforcement and corrective actions